Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 - User Story 9.4: As a superuser I can view products in the django admin page and can view search and filter by code, category, name and price
 - User Story 9.5: As a superuser I can view users in the django admin page and can view their username, email address, first name, last name, staff status
 - User Story 9.6: As a superuser I can view users in the django admin page and can search by username and email address and filter by staff status, superuser status and active status
-- User Story 9.7: As a superuser I can view reviews in the django admin page and can filter by user, product rating, create date and search by user, product, rating, text
-- User Story 9.8: As a superuser I can view categories in the django admin page and can view a category name and friendly name
+- User Story 9.7: As a superuser I can view categories in the django admin page and can view a category name and friendly name